BlueBrain/atlas-interpolation/README.md

 interpolated_imgs = PairInterpolate(n_repeat=3)(img1, img2, rife_interpolation_model)
 ```

-- One can predict optical flow between any pair of images and use it to create.
-Please make sure
+- One can predict optical flow between any pair of images and use it to create a new image.
-that `optical` extra dependencies are installed.
+Please make sure that `optical` extra dependencies are installed.
 ```shell
 pip install git+https://github.com/BlueBrain/atlas-interpolation#egg=atlinter[optical]
 ```